Greece Pet Import Requirements

 Only birds who are originating from these non-EU countries will be permitted entry.
 The following requirements will apply in addition to those listed above.

-- The bird must be identified by a non-removable, legible individual marking displaying an alpha-numeric code (clip, ring, microchip, transponder, ear tag).
+• The bird must be identified by a non-removable, legible individual marking displaying an alphanumeric code (clip, ring, microchip, transponder, or ear tag).

-- Have an examination by a licensed veterinarian within 48 hours of transport and found free of any signs of disease or external parasites.
+• Have an examination by a licensed veterinarian within 48 hours of transport and be found free of any signs of disease or external parasites.

-- The bird must not be exposed to any other birds after 48 hour clinical examination.
+• The bird must not be exposed to any other birds after a 48-hour clinical examination.

 Other Requirements for Bird Imports from Non-EU Countries: